PA Caregivers Face Additional Anxiety, Stress During Pandemic

 I physically started rotations in August 2020.
 Given my responsibilities at home, l was terrified to step out of the house as COVID-19 cases began to rise.
 I already suffered from anxiety because of PA school, but starting rotations in clinics and hospitals where I could easily contract COVID-19 felt unfeasible.
 I want to be a PA, though, so I would don my PPE and head to my rotation sites.

 I live in fear, and with guilt.
 Constantly.
-I’ve spent the last 11 months worrying that I’ll infect either one of my parents, which may lead to a fatal outcome.
+I’ve spent the pandemic worrying that I’ll infect either one of my parents, which may lead to a fatal outcome.
 No one will ever know what it feels like to be a caregiver unless they’ve experienced it themselves.
 Being responsible for another person’s health and well-being is draining.
 I find that I can’t eat, sleep, or study until my parents’ needs are taken care of.
 My responsibilities can be overwhelming: managing our bills and grocery shopping, scheduling my parents’ medical appointments, dealing with their health insurances and home health aides.
 The only way I make it through is by working with my family.
 My parents have given me the gift of an education, and I find that being their caregiver has been a humbling experience.
 It has made me more compassionate, and I hope that the lessons I’ve learned will translate into me being a thoughtful clinician in the future.

 These last few months have been both physically and mentally taxing.
 Potential exposure to COVID-19 is something I still struggle with, as it is inevitable.
 I have no choice but to live with my parents, and we have all silently acknowledged that I now pose a risk to their life as a PA student.
 With my dad having so many physical needs, it’s impossible to avoid contact with him.
 Other than my usual sanitizing routine after coming home, there isn’t much else I can do.
 Honestly, I feel helpless most of the time.